Testicle painPain - testicle; Orchalgia; Epididymitis; Orchitis

 The testicles are very sensitive.
 Even a minor injury can cause pain.
-Abdominal pain may occur before testicle pain in some conditions.
+In some conditions, abdominal pain may occur before testicle pain.

 Common causes of testicle pain include: